ragingwind/bumpup/readme.md

 # bumpup [![Build Status](https://travis-ci.org/ragingwind/bumpup.svg?branch=master)](https://travis-ci.org/ragingwind/bumpup)

-> bump up all dependencies in package.json to recently or specific version
+> You can use for your npm packages or Yeoman package.json template that needed to bumpup version of dependences

 ## Install